deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/basis_change.png)

+In the graph above, we show how the same vector v can be situated differently in two coordinate systems, the x-y axes in black, and two other axes shown by the red dashes.
+In the first coordinate system, v = (1,1), and in the second, v = (1,0), but v itself has not changed.

 This has profound implications, one of which is that there exists no natural coordinate system, and objects in space are subject to multiple descriptions.

 ## Entropy & Information Gain